Lunarnovaa/LunarsLib/README.md

 All code outside of `lib/` is available under GPLv3 as according to the [LICENSE].
 For functions contained in `lib/`, please see the table above for specifics on which functions are available under which license.
-Each function not written or modified by me also has a license header within the file itself noting it in addition to the table above.
+Any function not written fully by myself also has a license header noting its status, either taken in full or in part from another project, under another license.

 - [generators.ron]
 - [generators.toHyprconf]